simatec-uis/CO2Wounds-V2/README.md

 Download the CO2Wounds-V2 dataset free, easy, and fast [here](https://ieee-dataport.org/open-access/co2wounds-v2-extended-chronic-wounds-dataset-leprosy-patients-segmentation-and-detection/).

-## Getting Started

-Clone our repo to your local machine using the following command:

-**Prerequisites**

-Create a new conda environment using the provided environment.yml file.

 ## Results and Evaluation

 | Architectures  | Encoder      | mIoU(%) | F1(%) | Accuracy(%) | Precision(%)  | Recall(%) | Checkpoints |